CCS Q1 2026 Earnings Call Summary | Stock Taper

 4. Bad News, Challenges, or Points of Concern

-• Order Activity: Net new orders totaled 2,379 homes, with a decline in absorption rates year-over-year in March.
+• Sales Activity: Net new orders totaled 2,379 homes, with March seeing a decline in year-over-year absorption rates.

 5. Notable Q&A Insights

-• Spec Inventory: Management expressed optimism about their spec inventory levels compared to competitors, indicating a strong position in most markets.
+• Spec Inventory: Management expressed optimism regarding their spec inventory levels compared to competitors, indicating a strong position in most markets.

-• Geographic Expansion: Focus has shifted from entering new markets to deepening presence in existing markets, with plans for selective expansion.
+• Geographic Expansion: Focus has shifted from entering new markets to deepening presence in existing markets, with plans to grow within current geographic reach.

-• Cost Management: So far, the company has avoided price increases from vendors, but concerns about potential future cost inflation remain due to rising oil prices.
+• Cost Increases: So far, the company has avoided price increases from vendors, but remains cautious about potential future inflation, particularly related to oil prices.